dylan-thinnes/haskulator/README.md

 ## Installation
 haskulator is a bash script which is dependent on runghc, which should come installed with the Glasgow Haskell Compiler.
-Clone or download the file named "haskulator" from this repository.
+Clone or download the file named "haskulate" from this repository.
 Place it somewhere on your PATH and make sure it is executable.

 ## Usage